 Piazza delle Erbe

 I wandered into the Piazza delle Erbe and discovered a lovely market.
-The square has many white romanesque sculptures lining the architecture and a beautiful fountain at its center.
+The square has many white Romanesque sculptures lining the architecture and a beautiful fountain at its center.